 Bonus Back-to-School Kitchen Tips

 - Consider how you’ll be packing lunches and snacks and plan accordingly for the school year.
 In addition to stocking your pantry and refrigerator, now is also time to stock up on things like reusable baggies, plastic wrap, napkins, storage containers, and lunch bags!

 - Have the kids help!
 Having your kids make their own lunches teaches them more than just how to make a sandwich!

 - Keep a shopping list handy.
 Whether you use your Google device, Amazon Echo, or paper and pen, keep a list of the pantry staples you're out of so you can pick them up next time you're at the store.

 So, now you know How to Stock Your Pantry for Back-to-School and skip the back-to-school stress.
 Shop before school starts —to make easing into fall a breeze!

 This post was originally published on June 20, 2019.
-It was updated with enhanced information on August 3, 2020.
+We updated it with enhanced information on August 3, 2020.